 The joy of yoghurt is beautifully expressed in this flavoursome recipe for Cucumber Raita.
 Cucumber Raita is a dish known all over the world, and if you must equate it, it is the Indian version of Tzatziki.
 The combination of cucumber and yoghurt, in what ever form or from what ever cuisine, is well known all over the world.
 Both ingredients are cooling, so it makes it a special dish for hot weather, but this does not mean that you need to forgo it on cooler days.
 An essential part of an informal gathering, Cucumber Raita always wins over your guests.

-You might like to read more about Pachadi.
-Browse our Pachadi recipes here and here.
-Or explore our Yoghurt recipes here and here.
-Our Indian dishes are here and here.
-Be inspired by our Summer dishes here and here.
+You might like to read more about Pachadi and browse our Pachadi recipes.
+Or explore our Yoghurt recipes.
+Our Indian dishes are here and Indian Essentials here.
+Be inspired by our Summer dishes too.

 Continue reading “Vellarikkai Thayir Pachadi | Cucumber Yoghurt Salad”